titaniumnetwork-dev/MasqrProject/README.md

 ## What is MASQR?

-Think of Masqr as a "anti link leaking" authentication system that allows you to use your proxy bot domain only on one device to prevent filters from grabbing on and to help developers not spend so much money on buying hundereds of domains just for them to be blocked because of link leakers.
+Think of Masqr as a "anti link leaking" authentication system that allows you to use your proxy bot domain only on one device to prevent filters from grabbing on and to help developers not spend so much money on buying hundreds of domains just for them to be blocked because of link leakers.

 ## How can deploy this?